• Player stats from 2021-22 season.

 ADD: G Baylor Scheierman (16.2 ppg, 7.8 rpg, 4.5 apg), C Fredrick King, G Ben Shtolzberg, PF Jasen Green, G Francisco Farabello (TCU, 4.4 ppg)

-The losses of both Hawkins and O’Connell will hurt, but Greg McDermott could return everyone else of note from a team that nearly beat Kansas in the NCAA tourney without Kalkbrenner and Nembhard.
-One key will be if South Dakota transfer Baylor Scheierman, who averaged 16.2 points, 7.8 rebounds and 4.5 assists this past season, withdraws from the draft and arrives in Omaha.
+The losses of both Hawkins and O’Connell will hurt, but Greg McDermott will return everyone else from a team that nearly beat Kansas in the NCAA tourney without Kalkbrenner and Nembhard.
+Creighton brought back everyone of note, and also added South Dakota transfer Baylor Scheierman – who averaged 16.2 points, 7.8 rebounds and 4.5 assists and was an elite long range shooter this past season.

 BACK: G Jaime Jaquez Jr. (Sr., 13.9 ppg, 5.7 rpg), G Tyger Campbell (Sr., 11.9 ppg, 4.3 apg), G Jaylen Clark (Jr., 6.7 ppg), G David Singleton (Sr., 4.8 ppg), F Kenneth Nwuba (Sr., 1.2 ppg), F Mac Etienne (RS Fr. – injured), G Will McClendon (Fr. – injured)

 GONE: G Johnny Juzang (15.6 ppg), G Jules Bernard (12.8 ppg, 4.7 rpg), F Cody Riley (7.3 ppg), C Myles Johnson (3.6 ppg, 5.4 rpg), SF Peyton Watson (3.3 ppg), SF Jake Kyman (2.4 ppg, transfer)

 ADD: G Amari Bailey (No. 7), C Adem Bona (No. 15), PG Dylan Andrews (No. 39)